folkelib/Folke.Wa/README.md

 The route to a method is declared using attributes that uses a subset of Web API attribute routing.

-Example of a Controller (Views does not support any rendering engine, you must implements the IView interface):
+Example of a Controller (Views don't support any rendering engine, you must implement the IView interface):

 ```C#
 [RoutePrefix("")]